Learn the three tips to help you successfully complete the next challenge you participate in and stay on track along the way.

 Every day during the challenge, you should send your accountability partner photo evidence that you did that day’s objective.
 If 5:00 rolls around (or whatever time you agree on) and you haven’t sent your photo yet, your hard-core BFF will be texting you asking for it.

-She won’t let you give her some dumb excuse, and she won’t accept “I’ll do it later.”
-She’ll tell you to turn off Housewives reruns, get off Facebook, and get your ‘ish done.
+They won’t let you give her some dumb excuse, and they won’t accept “I’ll do it later.”
+They’ll tell you to turn off Housewives reruns, get off Facebook, and get your ‘ish done.
 Learn more about accountability partners in this post, along with a replay of an Instagram Live video.

 Need A Challenge To Practice On?